The Baldwin School of Puerto Rico

 Baldwin's student body very much reflects Puerto Rico’s diverse population.
 Students participate in dozens of co-curricular activities.
 Athletes compete at mini, youth, junior varsity, and varsity levels.
 Math, Science and Model United Nations teams also compete at the national level.
 Campus life includes opportunities to participate in many clubs and organizations, most of which serve the broader community through both service and donations.
 All of Baldwin's graduates go on to study at university, mostly abroad, including the United States' most prestigious colleges and universities.

-As Baldwin School marks it’s 50th anniversary, it remains committed to the belief that every child can flourish if they are given the right combination of time, opportunity, and support.
+Baldwin School is committed to the belief that every child can flourish if they are given the right combination of time, opportunity, and support.